indico/indico/docs/source/config/auth.rst

   has validated emails (ie ``trusted_email`` set to ``True``); otherwise users would get unvalidated (possibly even invalid) emails set on their account during sync.
+- ``locked_fields`` -- A set of fields which are always synchronized with the identity provider.
+Its value must be a subset of the user attributes listed in ``synced_fields``.
+The fields listed here can still be desynchronized by an administrator.
 - ``mapping`` -- A dictionary that maps between keys given by the identity provider and keys expected by Indico for user information.
   The key of each entry is the Indico-side attribute name; the value